L1quid/TabDecay/README.md

 Users select a length of time, and tabs which are unused for that long are then decayed (bookmarked, archived, closed).

+In addition to idle time, a constraint on the maximum number of allowed open tabs is planned.
+Once the max. is hit, the oldest tab is closed.

 Bookmarking
 -----------